vre-hub/science-projects/README.md

 - a solution to preserve the analysis steps in case of re-use
 - an interdisciplinary open science example from a bottom-up effort

+## ESCAPE Open Collaboration and VRE related project

 If your project doesn't belong to the above categories, you can still use the VRE to run your analysis.
-Add your project within a new folder and follow the instructions below:
+Add your project to the `vre_projects` folder, or create a new one, and follow the instructions below:

 1. Clone this repository with `git clone`
 2. Add your project as a submodule of this repository